-- The County encourages agency administrators to establish incentive plans that reward employees for exceptional performance that contributes to higher productivity or other recognizable achievements.
+- 1. The County encourages agency administrators to establish incentive plans that reward employees for exceptional performance that contributes to higher productivity or other recognizable achievements.
 Agency administrators shall utilize the Incentive Plan Form when submitting a plan for approval. - 2.
 Eligibility for participation in an incentive plan: - a.
 Incentive plans may be developed for any employee or class of employees and are normally submitted on a division or section-wide basis. - b.
 Written proposals for an incentive plan shall be on an employee or group basis and any or all incumbents in the specified group within the division or office covered under the incentive plan shall be equally eligible. - c.
 Merit employees are not eligible for incentive plans if they received an overall score of less than 3.0 in their most recent annual performance appraisal. - d.
 Incentive plans may not be applied retroactively. - e.
-Incentive plans for a department, office or division shall be approved by the agency administrator prior to being submitted to the Human Resources Director for approval. - f.
-An incentive award in the form of cash shall not exceed \$3,000 in aggregate over a calendar year without Council approval.
+Incentive plans for a department, office or division shall be approved by the agency administrator prior to being submitted to the Human Resources Director for approval.
+The Council shall be notified upon the approval of any incentive plan. - e.f.
+Except for incentive plans submitted to the Human Resources Director on or before January 3, 2022, an incentive award in the form of cash may not exceed \$3,000 in aggregate over a calendar year without Council approval.
 The Council shall be notified upon the approval of any incentive plan.